avo-hq/docs.avohq.io/docs/2.0/resources.md

 ## Custom model class

-You might have a model that belongs to a namespace or that has a different name than than the resource.
-For that scenario you can use the `@model` option to tell Avo which model to reference.
+You might have a model that belongs to a namespace or has a different name than the resource.
+For that scenario, you can use the `@model` option to tell Avo which model to reference.

 ```ruby{2}
 class DelayedJobResource < Avo::BaseResource